…are a dynamic staff association campaigning against injustice and inequality in the EU institutions.

 - Contribute to the design of any future project of reform of the Staff Regulations, ensuring that the lessons learnt from the 2004- and 2014-reforms are taken into account.

-Why is Generation 2004 different from any trade union?
+Why is Generation 2004 different from any trade union or staff association (OSP)?

 - We fight for a Fair Career, Fair Pay & a Fair Pension.